-Cross-fading is a term that has gained popularity, particularly among young adults, in recent years.
+Cross-fading or cross faded is a term that has gained popularity, particularly among young adults, in recent years.
 It refers to the practice of simultaneously consuming alcohol and marijuana or other substances to intensify their effects.
 This combination can create a unique and often unpredictable high that differs from using each drug separately.
 Cross-fading has expanded to include various substance combinations, such as alcohol with prescription medications or illicit drugs.

 According to NIDA;

-“Cross-faded” emerges as a commonly known term for effects of using multiple substances.
+Cross faded meaning comes as a commonly known term for effects of using multiple substances.
 It most often refers to using alcohol and marijuana simultaneously, and second-most to being drunk and high at the same time.
 Among young adults in the Seattle, Washington area who had used alcohol in 2017, the majority (59%) said they had been cross-faded.

-Addictive Behaviors: What Happens When You Get Cross-Faded?
+Addictive Behaviors: What Happens When You Get Cross Faded?

 Alcohol, a central nervous system depressant, and marijuana, with its depressant, stimulant, and hallucinogenic effects due to THC, interact in ways that can result in dangerous scenarios.
 Combining alcohol with marijuana significantly elevates THC levels, affecting a person’s ability to perform tasks.
 Frequent cross-fading can lead to cross-addiction, where both alcohol and cannabis use contributes to a substance use disorder.